Market Cap: 24h Vol: BTC: BTC Dom:

-E-money tokens (EMTs) are a type of digital asset that represents traditional fiat currency, such as the Euro or U.S. Dollar, on a blockchain.
+E-money tokens (EMTs) are a regulated type of stablecoin: a digital asset that represents traditional fiat currency, such as the Euro or U.S. Dollar, on a blockchain.
 These tokens are designed to maintain a stable value by being fully backed by reserves of the corresponding fiat currency in a one-to-one value ratio.
 This characteristic sets e-money tokens apart from other cryptocurrencies, such as Bitcoin or Ethereum, which are not pegged to any particular fiat currency and can be subject to high volatility.

 The key advantage of e-money tokens lies in their stability and transparency, as their value remains consistent, closely mirroring that of the fiat currency they are pegged to.
 Their utility is primarily in the realm of payments, offering a secure and efficient means of transacting within the digital economy.
-Examples of popular e-money tokens include USDT (Tether), USDC (USD Coin), Satis, EURC (Euro Coin), EURT (Tether Euro), PAX (Paxos Standard), TrueUSD (TUSD), and DAI.
+Examples of popular e-money tokens include USDT (Tether), USDC (USD Coin), EURC (Euro Coin), EURT (Tether Euro), PAX (Paxos Standard), TrueUSD (TUSD), and DAI.
 These tokens offer a reliable and stable alternative to both traditional fiat currencies and more volatile digital currencies, making them increasingly popular as businesses and consumers turn to digital solutions.

 E-Money Tokens in the Regulatory Framework